-Paine, a Washington neophyte who had replaced the politically wily James Webb in late 1968, expected that the IPP would be NASA's reward for winning the race to the moon.
-Having vanquished the Soviet Union, Paine urged his NASA Center directors across the country to "think big" in their plans for post-Apollo space projects.
+Paine, a Washington neophyte who had replaced the politically wily James Webb in late 1968, expected that the IPP would be NASA's reward for vanquishing the Soviet Union in the race to the Moon.
+He urged his Center directors across the country to "think big" in their plans for post-Apollo space projects.

 The IPP is sometimes wrongly attributed to Wernher von Braun, director of NASA's Marshall Space Flight Center (MSFC) in Huntsville, Alabama.
 Von Braun was in fact skeptical about the IPP.
 He did not expect an Apollo-level commitment to spaceflight following Apollo's culmination, let alone one several times larger.
-He had spent the 1960s seeking opportunities to expand U.S. manned spaceflight using his Saturn rocket family.
-By the time Neil Armstrong set foot on the moon during Apollo 11, however, it was abundantly clear to the pragmatic German-born rocketeer that this would not happen.
+He had spent the 1960s seeking opportunities to expand U.S. piloted spaceflight using his Saturn rocket family.
+By the time Apollo 11 Commander Neil Armstrong set foot on the Moon (20 July 1969), however, it was abundantly clear to the pragmatic German-born rocketeer that this would not happen.

-Nevertheless, with his position rapidly eroding in the new political climate, von Braun at Paine's request tasked MSFC's artists with pumping out IPP illustrations and its advance planners with grafting a manned Mars mission onto the up-to-then cislunar IPP.
+Nevertheless, with his position rapidly eroding in the new political climate, von Braun at Paine's request tasked MSFC's artists with pumping out IPP illustrations and its advance planners with grafting a piloted Mars mission onto the up-to-then cislunar IPP.
 He then touted the Mars plan to Nixon's high-level Space Task Group (STG) on 4 August 1969.
 Paine called von Braun NASA's "Big Gun" and expected the STG to be bowled over by anything he put before them.
-The first NASA manned Mars mission could occur as early as 1981, von Braun told the STG in a 30-minute presentation.
+The first NASA piloted Mars mission could leave Earth as early as 1981, von Braun told the STG in a 30-minute presentation.

 Nixon had appointed the STG in February 1969 to provide him with alternatives for NASA's future.
 Paine, a member of the STG, had won over Vice President Spiro Agnew, the STG's chairman, enabling him to put forward the IPP as the only choice for NASA's future.
-The STG's September 1969 report offered Nixon three schedules for accomplishing the IPP, but that was not the same as providing three program alternatives.
-Paine might have offered Nixon a choice between an LEO space station, a moon base, or a man on Mars.
+The STG's September 1969 report offered Nixon three schedules for accomplishing the IPP, but that was not the same as providing the three program alternatives Nixon had requested.
+Paine might have offered Nixon a choice between an LEO space station, a lunar base, or a man on Mars.
 Instead, he insisted on a package containing all three.

 This was, of course, an ill-considered move.
 Nixon's Office of Management and Budget had made it clear that NASA should expect rapidly declining annual budgets, not rapidly increasing ones.
 Nixon interpreted Paine's stubborn advocacy of the ambitious IPP as a clumsy effort at bureaucratic empire-building, not as a sincere proposal for a bold ("swashbuckling" was a term Paine used) American space program.